Olympic Decathlon: Reception

 Decathlon received the Creative Computing Game of the Year Award at the 1980 West Coast Computer Faire.
 BYTE in 1981 called Decathlon "a great party game" and "a remarkable simulation ... challenging and entertaining", praising the adherence to the real decathlon's rules and the TRS-80 and Apple II versions' graphics.
 Computer Gaming World stated in 1982 that Decathlon "has all the characteristics that are required of a long-lasting, quality game".
 It described the game as having "superb graphics and sound", and concluded that "it is an important contribution to the computer gaming hobby".

 Former decathlete Douglas Cobb wrote in PC Magazine in 1983 that "this impressive, realistic game brings back vivid memories and provides exciting entertainment through all ten events.
 The jumping and throwing events are particularly authentic, applying theories used in actual competition.
 Strategies combining speed, timing, and direction are authentic enough to help an Olympic hopeful train on the basic principles behind the individual events".
-In 1984 InfoWorld stated that "no one's topped it yet.
-If I were Microsoft, I'd market the heck out of [Decathlon] this summer."
+In 1984 InfoWorld wrote that "no one's topped it yet.
+If I were Microsoft, I'd market the heck out of [Decathlon] this summer".